IvicaObadic/rnc-4-visual-concept-explanations/Readme.md

 ![Proposed workflow](method_workflow.png)

 ## Implementation ##
 The implementation of the deep learning model relies on PyTorch, PyTorch ligthning and wandb.
 For the TCAV method, we used the implementation provided by the Captum library.
-It is reccomended to perform all these steps on GPU.
+It is reccomended to execute the code on GPU.

 ### Datasets ###
 We evaluate the proposed pipeline on the tasks of estimating the household income dataset in Paris and the liveability city patches in the Netherlands.